sanje2v/macos-controller-fixes-for-games/README.md

 # Games
 The files needed for specific games are in their specific folder in this repo.

-## Oxenfree (2014)
+## Oxenfree (2016)
 This patch fixes button and axes mappings for Xbox One Controller.
 Adding controller rumble haptics is a little more involved, so please refer to the blog above.

 1. Find `Oxenfree.app` in Finder (For Steam, you can right click on the game and select `Manage -> Browse local files`).
 Then, right click on it and select `Show Package Contents`.
 2. Navigate to `Contents/Resources/Data/Managed`.
 3. If you are using a Windows machine to run dnSpy, copy all the files in this folder to your Windows machine.
-If on MacOS, create a backup copy of only `Assembly-CSharp.dll`.
+If running dnSpy on a Mac, create a backup copy of only `Assembly-CSharp.dll`.
 4. Open `CAssembly-Managed.dll` in dnSpy.
 5. On the tree view at the left side of the UI, navigate to `Assembly-CSharp.dll -> InControl`.
 6. Right click on `XboxOneMacProfile` class and select `Edit Class...`.